The Ranch Resort: Executive golf course and academy

 In 2003 it was estimated that the economic impact of golf and golf-related spending in the province amounted to R 219 million per annum.
 To capitalise on the growing demand for executive golf facilities, The Ranch Resort developed a 12-hole par 3 executive golf course and academy.
 The Golf Course development was designed to harmonise with the natural bushveld surroundings.
 The resident golf pro is Sean Pappas, one of the three Pappas brothers and five-time Sunshine Tour event winner.

-The Limpopo Province Premier, The Honourable Cassel Mathale performed the official opening on 22 May 2010 as part of The Ranch Resort celebrations of 50 years in hospitality.
-Mr Mathale said, "Our province is home to some of the best luxurious wildlife golf estate resorts in the country and the African continent as a whole.
+The Limpopo Province Premier, The Honourable Cassel Mathale performed the official opening on 22 May 2010 as part of The Ranch Resort's celebrations of 50 years in hospitality.
+Mr. Mathale said, "Our province is home to some of the best luxurious wildlife golf estate resorts in the country and the African continent as a whole.
 It is on this note that we are correctly regarded as a tourist province in the country.
 We are counting on the Ranch Hotel and other organisations to join hands with the government in the development of the game of golf."